What is a video conference?

 In continuation of the previous paragraph, you also save!
 No need to fly halfway across the planet or even farther.
 Internet traffic is definitely cheaper than transatlantic 🙂

-Completing geographic points, video calls are faster than any other way to see and talk to people far away.
+Completing geographic locations, video calls are faster than any other way to see and talk to far-flung people.
 After all, it is enough just to press one button!

 - Easy to record a meeting